 - Search Marketing Strategists

 Other job occupations to consider are: Social Media Strategist & Multimedia Storyteller

 Many of these occupations are employed by companies and organizations that hire in a full-time or part-time capacity.
 There are many freelance opportunities as well.

-**Randolph Community College in Asheboro, NC has a strong Photography program.
+Randolph Community College in Asheboro, NC has a strong Photography program.
 They work to ensure that their graduates have the photography skills as well the employability skills to land a job when they finish their 2 year program.
-Randolph Community College Link
+Visit Randolph Community College to learn more.